-There might not be a lot of superstar power, but there’s a nice pace of talent to work around for what will be a D full of tough guys.
+There might not be a lot of superstar power, but there’s a nice group of talent to work around for what will be a D full of tough guys.
 The production might not always be there, but you don’t play defense for Bret Bielema or defensive coordinator Ryan Walters if you don’t bring a certain attitude.

 The pass rush was by far night and day better with the most sacks since 2011.
 There was enough production from enough spots to overcome a few losses with the young line of last year about to be a whole lot better.